Skip to content

 vue

-<template #wrapper:[email,username]="{ content }">
+<template #wrapper:[email,username]="{ field, content }">

-<div class="auth-wrapper">
+<div class="auth-field">

-<component :is="content()" />
+<component :is="content" />

 </div>